Aly1109/Black-Jack/README.md

                     }
                     if (dealerstotal>21){
                         startingCash+=bet;
-                        System.out.println("dealer busts you win your new balence is "+startingCash);
+                        System.out.println("dealer busts you win your new balance is "+startingCash);
                     }
                }